 First, it is important to understand what term is and what term life is not.

 In general, like most others who recommend term life insurance policies, we like them because:

-- Because term life insurance offers lower premium rates on life insurance compared to whole life insurance policies, they will often be a better option for those looking to provide financial support to a loved one if he or she dies prematurely.
+Because you can find cheap term life insurance while you are young and just starting out in life compared to whole life insurance policies, term life will often be a better option for those looking to provide financial support to a loved one if he or she dies prematurely.

-- Buy term life and invest the difference is the mantra propounded by many financial advisors.
-Of the most notable, Dave Ramsey of Financial Peace fame and advocate of Zander Insurance, along with Suze Orman, the queen of finance, and advocate of SelecQuote Insurance.
 Simply type in “Dave Ramsey Life Insurance” or “Suze Orman Life Insurance” for a plethora of results.
-However, the problem lies in the fact that such a dogmatic, myopic view of life insurance fails to tell the whole story.
+However, the problem lies in the fact that such a dogmatic, myopic view of life insurance fails to tell the entire story.
 Therefore, it is vital we explore why they say this in order to get to the heart of the matter.